Effectively Treating Peripheral Neuropathy

 Neuropathic pain is a complex, chronic pain state that usually is accompanied by tissue injury.
-With neuropathic pain the nerve fibers themselves may be damaged, dysfunctional, or injured.
-These damaged nerve fibers send incorrect signals to other pain centers.
+Neuropathic pain, also known as Peripheral Neuropathy, occurs because nerve fibers themselves are damaged, dysfunctional, or injured.
+These damaged nerve fibers send incorrect signals to other pain centers throughout the nervous system.
 The impact of a nerve fiber injury includes a change in nerve function both at the site of injury and areas around the injury.

-A multidisciplinary approach, such as what is available at a Pain Stop Clinic can be a very effective way to provide relief from neuropathic pain.
+A multidisciplinary approach, such as what is available at a Pain Stop Clinics, can be a very effective way to provide relief from neuropathic pain.

-Pains Stop Clinic provides an innovative treatment protocol that not only helps relieve the symptoms of peripheral neuropathy but also works to restore the function of damaged nerves.
-This cutting edge combination of therapies have helped many patients achieve long lasting relief of symptoms without the pills and associated side effects.
-Pain Stop Clinics work with the patient and our specialized pain management doctors, chiropractors, physiotherapist, and massage therapist to develop a personalized pain management program to relieve pain and provide long-lasting relief.
+Pain Stop Clinics provides an innovative treatment protocol that not only helps relieve the symptoms of peripheral neuropathy but also works to restore the function of damaged nerves.
+This cutting edge combination of therapies have helped many patients achieve long lasting relief of symptoms without pills and side effects.
+Pain Stop Clinics work with the patient and our specialized pain management doctors, chiropractors, physiotherapists and massage therapists to develop a personalized pain management program to relieve pain and provide long-lasting relief.

 - Radiofrequency Neuroablation